Chlorophytum (Chiorophytum comosum) belongs to the most popular and most unassuming decorative leaf plants.

 The first group includes burns of leaves, when dark spots appear on them, which increase in diameter.
 And subsequently the leaves wither and die.
 Preventive measures are lowering the pH of the soil and settling tap water.

-The second physiological problem is leaf discoloration caused by too high content temperature.
-For prevention it is recommended to control the illumination and temperature in the room.
+The second physiological problem is discoloration of the leaves caused by too high a temperature of the content.
+For prevention, it is recommended to control the illumination and temperature in the room.

 Fungal diseases may appear in leaf spots.
 They are caused by such pathogens as Alternaria, Fisarium.
 Root rot cause - Puthium or Sclerotium rolfsii.